wAaron/atlas-examples/consul-quick-start/README.md

 4. To deploy your three-node Consul cluster, all you need to do is run `terraform push -name <your_atlas_username>/consul` in the [ops/terraform](ops/terraform) directory, replacing `<your_atlas_username>` with your Atlas username.
 5. Go to the [Environments tab](https://atlas.hashicorp.com/environments) in your Atlas account and click on the "consul" environment.
 Navigate to "Changes" on the left side panel of the environment, go to the latest "Run" plan, then click "Confirm & Apply" to deploy your Consul cluster.
    ![Confirm & Apply](screenshots/environments_changes_confirm.png?raw=true)
 6. That's it!
-You just deployed a Consul cluster.
+You've just deployed a Consul cluster.
 In "Changes" you can view all of your configuration and state changes, as well as deployments.
 If you navigate back to "Status" on the left side panel, you will see the real-time health of all your nodes and services!
    ![Consul Infrastructure Status](screenshots/environments_status.png?raw=true)

 Cleanup